-Although most parents and children believe that they have a good balance of time on and offline, research from UKSIC found that there was a clear link between the amount of time children spend online and their exposure to upset, risk and issues related to well-being.
+Although most parents and children believe that they have a good balance of time on and offline, research from UK Safer Internet Centre found that there was a clear link between the amount of time children spend online and their exposure to upset, risk and issues related to well-being.

-Although the amount of time that children are spending on a screen matters - it is perhaps more important to think about what they are actually doing when they are online.
+It's not just about time but also what they are doing online that matters.
 Assessing children's online activities to minimise risks and maximise the opportunities they bring is key at this stage.